chevronphp/kernel/README.md

 Kernel comprises a router, dispatcher, and controller.
 With a little work they could probably be independent pieces but if you want to use one you'll have to supply the other components (even if you're not using these).
-To eliminate confusion (and because I copuled these peices together) they coexist in one package.
+To eliminate confusion (and because I coupled these peices together) they coexist in one package.

 # Usage